sreeramsunkara/TAS-Workshop-CAH/README.md

 cf scale $user-chess -m 100M -i 3
 ```

+- Note: the command above will require the restart of your `Chess` App because we are literally reconfiguring the containers that are running your App.
+Later on, during Lab-4, we will see a technique for making such a change without any Application downtime.

 - You can view the changes implemented by the command you just executed in [Apps Manager](https://apps.sys.ourpcf.com), or you can also use the `cf` CLI as follows:

 ```